saaimulation/Project-Aero/sprint-3D-printing/README.md

 *"Box now!
 Box!
 Box now box, for hard!
 Uh, STAY OUT, STAY OUT!"*

 Hello again!
-This time we’re doing something a lot easier — 3D printing the front wing made earlier.
+This time we’re doing something a lot easier: **3D printing the front wing!**
 This should be quick, welcome to the sprint!

 ---